Induced cell cycle arrest: Aphidicolin

 Aphidicolin is an antibiotic isolated from the fungus Cephalosporum aphidicola.
 It is a reversible inhibitor of eukaryotic nuclear DNA replication that blocks progression past the S phase.
 Its mechanism is the inhibition of DNA polymerase A and D. A structural study found that this is thought to occur through binding the alpha active site of the polymerase and "rotating the template guanine," which prevents deoxycytidine triphosphate (dCTP) from binding.
 This S phase block induces apoptosis in HeLa cells.

 Hydroxyurea

 Hydroxyurea (HU) is a small molecule drug that inhibits the enzyme ribonucleotide reductase (RNR), preventing the catalysis of converting deoxyribonucleotides (DNTs) to ribonucleotides.
 It is hypothesized that there is tyrosyl free radical within RNR that is disabled by HU.
 The free radicals are necessary for the reduction of the DNTs and are scavenged by HU instead.
-HU has been show to arrest cells in both S phase (healthy cells) and immediately before cytokinesis (mutant cells).
+HU has been shown to arrest cells in both S phase (healthy cells) and immediately before cytokinesis (mutant cells).